 Exposure to Workplace Hazards

-If you work in a job where you are around hazards (poisons or toxins) you may need to change your role until after the baby is born.
-Some hazards that may pose a threat to the baby include:
+If you work in a job where you are around hazards (poisons or toxins), you may need to change your role until after the baby is born.
+Some hazards that may pose a threat to your baby include:

 - Hair colorants: When pregnant, avoid getting or giving hair treatments.
 Your hands could absorb the chemicals in the color.

 - Chemotherapy drugs: These are drugs used to treat people with health problems like cancer.
 They are very strong drugs.
 They may affect health care workers like nurses or pharmacists.

 - Lead: You could be exposed to lead if you work in lead smelting, paint/battery/glass making, printing, ceramics, pottery glazing, toll booths, and heavily traveled roads.